learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-05/lectures/sprite-rollovers/README.md

-# Sprites and Rollovers - FULL LECTURE
+# Sprites and Rollovers - LECTURE NOTES

 ## SWBATs
 + Explain what an image sprite is